 When he drew the plans for the kitchen, he asked my mom where she wanted to put everything so he could build the kitchen cabinets for them.
 She said, “Just build the kitchen and I’ll put everything away.”
 He said no, he’d build the cabinets specifically for what they would hold.
 So Mom sat down and figured it out and Dad built it for her (and she never rearranged the kitchen!).

-When my husband and I have looked at houses, either for rent or now that we’re hoping to buy, the kitchen is always the make-or-break space for me.
+When my husband and I have looked at houses, either for rent or to buy, the kitchen is always the make-or-break space for me.
 I’m sure my husband has, on occasion, been disappointed when I said a flat “no” to a place he liked, because the kitchen didn’t meet my standards.

 And it’s hard to find good kitchens.
 We’ve looked at quite a few houses for sale this past year, and I can only think of a couple that had really nice kitchens—a couple where I thought, “I could live here.”
 In every other house, I’ve thought, “Okay, we could make this work, but we’d have to do some kitchen remodeling sooner or later…”